Efficient computation of middle levels Gray codes: The algorithm

-\textit{Bijection between lattice paths and ordered rooted trees.} We identify each lattice path (=bitstring) $x=(x_1,\ldots,x_{2n})$ from the set $D_{2n}^{=0}(n)$ with an ordered rooted tree from the set $\cT_n^*$ as follows (see the right hand side of Figure~\ref{fig:bij} and \cite[Exercise~6.19~(e)]{MR1676282}): Starting with a tree that has only a root vertex, we read the bits of $x$ from left to right, and for every 1-bit we add a new rightmost child to the current vertex and move to this child, for every 0-bit we add no edge but simply move back to the parent of the current vertex (we clearly end up back at the root).
+\textit{Bijection between lattice paths and ordered rooted trees.} We identify each lattice path (=bitstring) $x=(x_1,x_2,\ldots,x_{2n})$ from the set $D_{2n}^{=0}(n)$ with an ordered rooted tree from the set $\cT_n^*$ as follows (see the right hand side of Figure~\ref{fig:bij} and \cite{MR1676282}): Starting with a tree that has only a root vertex, we read the bits of $x$ from left to right, and for every 1-bit we add a new rightmost child to the current vertex and move to this child, for every 0-bit we add no edge but simply move back to the parent of the current vertex (we clearly end up back at the root).
 This construction defines a bijection between the lattice paths $D_{2n}^{=0}(n)$ and the ordered rooted trees $\cT_n^*$, and in the following we will repeatedly switch between these two representations.

-\textit{Thin/thick leaves, clockwise/counterclockwise-next leaves.} We call a leaf $u$ of a tree \emph{thin} or \emph{thick}, if the degree of the neighbor of $u$ is exactly 2 or at least 3, respectively.
+\textit{Thin/thick leaves, clockwise/counterclockwise-next leaves.} We call a leaf $u$ of a tree \emph{thin} or \emph{thick}, if the vertex adjacent to $u$ has degree exactly 2 or at least 3, respectively.
 Clearly, for any tree with at least two edges, every leaf is either thin or thick.
-Given two leaves $u$ and $v$ of an ordered rooted tree $T$, we say that $v$ is the \emph{clockwise-next} or \emph{counterclockwise-next leaf from $u$}, if all edges of $T$ not on the path $p$ from $u$ to $v$ lie to the right or left of $p$, respectively (see the right hand side of Figure~\ref{fig:tau12}).
+Given two leaves $u$ and $v$ of an ordered rooted tree $T$, we say that $v$ is the \emph{clockwise-next} leaf from $u$, or equivalently, $u$ is the \emph{counterclockwise-next} leaf from $v$, if all edges of $T$ not on the path $p$ from $u$ to $v$ lie to the right of the path $p$ when traversing $p$ from $u$ to $v$ in the given embedding of $T$, respectively.
+Equivalently, in a (cyclic) depth-first search starting at the root, $u$ is the first leaf encountered after the leaf $v$.
+This definition is illustrated in Figure~\ref{fig:tau12}.